 Mike Williams - Montcalm County Sheriff

 The founding director of the IM SAFE CAC, as well as the former Chief Assistant Prosecutor of the Ionia County Prosecutor's Office.
 Lori took the position of Director/Intake Coordinator in October of 2017 as a way to meet her passion to help improve the lives of children.
 She enjoys working with a multi-disciplinary team committed to this task.
 Lori holds a Bachelor’s Degree in Criminal Justice from Indiana University and Juris Doctor Degree from Michigan State University College of Law.
 She is the proud mother of three children.

 Kiley holds a Bachelors degree in Psychology as well as a Masters of Arts degree in Professional Counseling from Central Michigan University.
 She has experience as a mental health therapist in home-based services as well as specialized training in Trauma Focused Cognitive Behavioral Therapy (TF-CBT) and Infant Mental Health.
 Kiley is passionate in helping families and children in need.
-She lives in Ionia County with her husband and two cats, Gabby and Murphy.
+She lives in Ionia County with her husband and three cats, Gabby, Murphy, and their new addition, Barley.